xuankimtran/docs-1/pages/katalon-analytics/docs/view-test-cases.md

 You can see the details of flaky Test Cases here.

-Katalon TestOps allows you to investigate deeper into the context around flakiness occurrence to help you find the root cause and assist debugging over time.
+Katalon TestOps allows you to investigate deeper into the root causes of test flakiness, and assist with debugging.

 ## Platform Coverage